betajs/betajs-dynamics/docsrc/tutorials/ba-show.md

-The ba-show Partial is used to automatically show or hide DOM Elements depending on the boolean value of a given condition.
+The ba-show partial is used to automatically show or hide DOM Elements depending on the boolean value of a given condition.

 #### Note
-Ba-if is really just a convenience method to show/hide DOM elements.
+ba-show is really just a convenience method to show/hide DOM elements.

 If ba-show evaluates to false it will apply the css property "display: none" to the DOM element it is placed on.
-In comparison if ba-if evaluates to false it will also free all the resources of all underlying dynamics.
+In comparison, if ba-if evaluates to false it will also free all the resources of all underlying dynamics.

 ba-if:
-+ Less memory usage
+- (+) Less memory usage
-- Potentially slower loading time
+- (-) Potentially slower loading time

 ba-show:
-+ Faster loading time
+- (+) Faster loading time
-- More memory
+- (-) More memory

 #### Example 1: